-In order to offset the cost of non-student referees, teams and individuals in the sports listed will be 21 required to pay a cost recovery fee when they enter their respective leagues.
+In order to offset the cost of non-student referees, teams in the sports listed will be required to pay a cost recovery fee to play in their respective league.
+These are invoiced after league composition is determined (after teams have been confirmed).